The Career Management Center

 Whether you wish to advance within your current field or plan to seek a new challenge, the Career Management Center (CMC) works with you to oversee all aspects of your job search.
 Your career management team includes career coaches with industry specialties, a programming team that helps you master complex career search techniques, and other specialists who work across department lines—helping you identify synergies and career options you never considered.

 Our corporate relations staff helps recruiters locate and hire Fuqua students through on-campus events, interviews, and job postings.
-In fact, Fuqua brings more than 200 companies to campus each year for career fairs, presentations, and interviews.
+In fact, Fuqua arranges for more than 200 companies to recruit our students each year via career fairs, presentations, and interviews.
 Our multifaceted approach to the job search expands your resources and helps you connect with the employers you're most interested in.

 We believe Fuqua’s career statistics are a testament to our record of identifying, nurturing, and supporting future leaders.